 2. Lets you easily correct the grammar and improve the readability of your work.

 Maximise your writing’s impact while minimising the time spent editing.
-Improve text by taking actions with the best return on investment.
+Improve text by taking actions with the best return.

 3. Improves your vocabulary and writing style.